 What is a teenage mental health assessment?

-‘Assessment’ is just another word for an appointment, consultation or interview – or series of appointments – with a health professional like a GP, psychologist or counsellor.
-These appointments are designed to find out what your child’s mental health issues are.
+A mental health assessment is an appointment or consultation – or a series of appointments – with a health professional like a GP, counsellor, psychologist or psychiatrist to talk about thoughts, feelings and behaviour.

-Why your child might need a teenage mental health assessment
+Why teenagers might need a teenage mental health assessment

 Most normal teenage irritability, arguing and moodiness comes and goes quickly.
 But when these feelings go on for 2-3 weeks or are very intense for shorter periods, it can be a sign that it’s more than just worry or feeling down.

-If your child doesn’t want to see friends, or is spending most of the time by herself, it’s a sign that you need to take action.
+If your child doesn’t want to see friends, or is spending most of their time alone, it’s a sign that you need to take action.

-Also if your child stops doing things he usually enjoys, doesn’t seem to be enjoying the things he’s doing, isn’t doing so well at school or is taking more risks than usual, this could be a sign that he’s feeling very anxious, depressed or stressed.
+Also, if your child stops doing things they usually enjoy, doesn’t seem to be enjoying the things they’re doing, isn’t doing so well at school or is taking more risks than usual, this could be a sign that your child feeling very anxious, depressed or stressed.
 A mental health assessment might be a good idea in this situation.